brianbud/crud-app/README.md

 I spent a lot of time trying to debug why things was not working and for future reference, I am writing this as a note to myself to remember to add **Two** underscores in `__dirname`

 Until this point, I learnt 1 out of the 4 parts of building a CRUD app.
 Now I know how Express handles a **GET** Request(**READ** operation).

+### Create Post

+The C in CRUD is for Create operation and a `<form>` element can be used to send a `POST` request.

+In the form element, there is a `method` attribute with the value of `POST` to tell the browser what kind of request to send.

+The `action` attribute tells the browser _where_ to send the POST request.

+### Express cannot read data

+I learnt that Express doesn't handle reading data from the form input and this is where a package like **body-parser** helps.